aep-dev/aep.dev/aep/general/0122/aep.md

 Most APIs expose _resources_ (their primary nouns) which users are able to create, retrieve, and manipulate.
-Additionally, resources have _paths_: each resource has a unique identifying path that users use to reference that resource, and these paths are what users should _store_ as the canonical identifier for the resources.
+Additionally, resources have _paths_: each resource has a unique (within the API service) identifying path that users use to reference that resource, and these paths are what users should _store_ as the canonical identifier for the resources.

 ## Guidance